 The Deal with Sulfites in Wine

 Those little words “Contains Sulfites” on the bottom of a label often stir up concern.
-What’s even more confusing is that the US is one of the only countries (along with Australia) that require bottles be labeled.
+What’s even more puzzling is that the US is one of the only countries (along with Australia) that require bottles to be labeled.
 So what gives?
 How much sulfites are in wine and how do they affect you?
-Time to get to the bottom of sulfites in wine and how they’re not as bad as you might think.
+Time to get to the bottom of sulfites in wine and discover how they’re not as bad as you might think.